mixonic/rfcs/text/0000-module-unification-namespaces.md

 TODO:

-* Service namespace section should have more examples.
 * Section on registration APIs need to be reviewed
-* Downsides need updating, see [scratchpad](https://paper.dropbox.com/doc/Module-Unification-Namespace-Scratchpad-wbwwqafYnhNxXqY7SNIpB#:uid=000286165742384854025306&h2=Downsides-of-this-solution)
-* Ember resolver section needs updating, still has `::` examples
 * Can codemods exist for ember-data injections, etc?
 Example of ember-data migration path
-* hype blog post
-* Add alternative section re: Retain `::` syntax.
-Add a map in JS that maps from npm scoped packages to local names.
-Customizable.
-Perhaps packages can define their own defaults.
-* Chris is concerned package doesn't scream "noun" strongly enough.
-Maybe add a glossary.
-Maybe a glossary in the "how we teach this"

 ## Summary